 When children hear phrases such as, "You drive me to drink!" or "If it weren't for you kids, I wouldn't have to take these pills!" they tend to respond to them as if they were true.
 They don't yet have the ability to evaluate these types of situations.
-Young children who take these statements literally often come to believe that if they were more studious, perfect, well-behaved or attractive; their parents would not be alcoholic.
+Young children who take these statements literally often come to believe that if they were more studious, perfect, well-behaved or attractive; their parents would not be abusive &/or chemically dependent.

 For this reason, these children often develop a sense of responsibility for their parents' welfare that unfortunately does not always diminish over time or with maturity.
-This sense of over-responsibility results in painful relationships and instills a deep sense of shame for basic human failures.
+This sense of over-responsibility results in painful relationships and instills a deep sense of shame for basic human failures or mistakes.

 It's no wonder that children raised with unpredictable, abusive parents are confused about their thoughts, feelings, and behavior.
-It's crucial for children of alcoholics to understand the idea of boundaries if they are to reclaim the emotional, physical, intellectual, and spiritual parts of themselves.
+It's crucial for children of abusive &/or chemically dependent families to understand the idea of boundaries if they are to reclaim the emotional, physical, intellectual, and spiritual parts of themselves.